 Why should you care?

-In addition to emotional distress, it costs taxpayers on average $55,866 per year for every mother and two children for each year they remain in poverty.
+In addition to emotional distress, it costs taxpayers on average $55,866 for every mother and two children for each year they remain in poverty.

-Eventually your children will be interested in marriage.
-Be a healthy example for them of how to do marriage well.
+Marriage will eventually interest your children.
+You can be their healthy example of how to do marriage well.